Classroom reading assessments

 - Rigor and complexity appropriate for current students

-- Context of instruction and content knowledge
+- Measure learning in the context of current instruction and content knowledge

-Too many items with a passage.
+Too many items exhaust a passage.

 Appropriate vocabulary in passages and items.

 The passage mix should challenge students, but not all reading has to be complex.
 Challenging and complex passages will lower performance for students struggling with grade level reading.